maxchou415/Node.js-Anonymous-Post-To-Facebook/README.md

 2. Run ``npm install package.json``

 ## Need
-You need creat a application on [Facebook Developer Page](https://developers.facebook.com/apps/) and use that application get a Access Token on [Graph Api Expolor](https://developers.facebook.com/tools/explorer/).
+You need create a application on [Facebook Developer Page](https://developers.facebook.com/apps/) and use that application get a Access Token on [Graph Api Expolor](https://developers.facebook.com/tools/explorer/).

 # How to use